-This past year, Wingate, Russotti, Shapiro & Halperin, LLP was successful in winning one of the leading recent insurance bad faith cases in New York State.
+This past year, Wingate, Russotti, Shapiro, Moses & Halperin, LLP was successful in winning one of the leading recent insurance bad faith cases in New York State.

 The action was begun after the trial of plaintiff Carmella Pinto's case in Civil Court, Richmond County.
 Carmella sustained a bulging disc in her lower back with nerve damage as a result of a car accident.
 Liability was conceded by defendant.

 While the jury was deliberating, it became apparent that there would be a plaintiff's verdict, well in excess of the $100,000 Allstate Insurance policy of the defendant driver.
 This was revealed by a jury question to the Court and an actual improper verdict of $210,000, which prompted the trial judge to return the case to the jury to continue deliberating.

 Despite an all but certain loss, Allstate never raised its offer of $30,000 to plaintiff.
 The verdict came in for $350,000 in plaintiff's favor.

 After the Appellate Term affirmed the verdict for plaintiff, Allstate paid its $100,000 policy, and WRSMH filed suit in Federal court for AllState's bad faith refusal to settle the case.
 WRSMH sought to recover the remainder of the $350,000 verdict from the insurance company even though this was above the $100,000 policy limit of the insured driver.